AdobeDocs/analytics.en/help/landing/an-releases.md

 ## Release strategy

-Analysis Workspace uses feature flags (also known as "toggles") to control the visibility of new features, allowing for controlled scale testing prior to full release.
+[!UICONTROL Analysis Workspace] uses feature flags (also known as "toggles") to control the visibility of new features, allowing for controlled scale testing prior to full release.
 This release strategy includes the following phases:

 * **Release to Production (RTP)**: Code is released to production, with feature visibility turned off in Analysis Workspace. **Note**: At this time, the feature may be available in the 2.0 Analytics API.